mrf345/disciple/README.md

 ## Disadvantages:
 - The script most be loaded in all routes of the site, to work properly.
-- Clearing the localStorage will result in permanent loss of forms data
+- Clearing the localStorage `localStorage.clear()` causes permanent loss of the stored data
-- Going out of the site and coming back to it work-around, is still shaky.
+- Going out of the site and coming back to it work-around, is still a shaky solution.

 ## Setup:
 ~~~html